+At the start of the year, it’s a great time to look ahead and see when some of Bali’s most notable moments will be taking place.
 Whether it’s unique cultural spectacles or huge annual festivals, Bali’s calendar of events is always buzzing.
-Here we share the major highlights of 2025 that you won’t want to miss; it’s a way to look ahead and mark them in your schedules to plan any trips or visits well in advance.
-Here are the biggest events in Bali 2025 and when they will be taking place.
+Here we share the major highlights and biggest events in Bali in 2026 that you won’t want to miss; it’s a way to look ahead and mark them in your schedules to plan any trips or visits well in advance.

 Don’t miss news of the latest events and island updates!